More than 145 years ago, D.L. Moody reached out to

 you have a world of violence.

-each year of starvation and malnutrition.
-And in our society, we
+year of starvation and malnutrition.
+And in our society, we are

-from the words of Jesus.
+the words of Jesus.
 Notice what he says.
-First of all,
+First of all, [children] are valuable to him.
+In verse 5, “Whoever welcomes a little child

-little child like this in my name welcomes me.”
+like this in my name welcomes me.”
 What a statement.
+Jesus is

-Jesus is saying that children give us the opportunity to invite
+saying that children give us the opportunity to invite Jesus Christ

-Jesus Christ into our homes.
-Christ is looking for a place to stay,

-and if we invite a child into our homes, we have invited Christ

 into our homes.
+Christ is looking for a place to stay, and if we

+invite a child into our homes, we have invited Christ into our

-We’re to receive children in the name of
+homes.
+We’re to receive children in the name of Christ.

-Hitler, he used to challenge congregations with this question, “Who
+he used to challenge congregations with this question, “Who is

 you visit the least of these, my bothers, you have visited me.
 If